TheBreakfastClub/CIS467/gameManifesto.md

 **Other ideas:**
 * **Large central room with adjoining rooms:**
-  * The cenral room would have the user centered as they move about the room
+  * The central room would have the user centered as they move about the room
   * At least four rooms would be connected to the central room, each with their own unique design or element.
-For example, each room could be designed to look like one of the main elements (e.g. fire, water, earth, air) or each room could pertain to one of the four seasons (e.g. the atumn room would have a lot of orange blocks and be very windy, making it difficult for the user to move against the wind, but easier with the wind).
+For example, each room could be designed to look like one of the main elements (e.g. fire, water, earth, air) or each room could pertain to one of the four seasons (e.g. the autumn room would have a lot of orange blocks and be very windy, making it difficult for the user to move against the wind, but easier with the wind).
-  * Eash room would have its own unique set of puzzles to solve, including puzzles at different resoltions.
+  * Each room would have its own unique set of puzzles to solve, including puzzles at different resolutions.
   * The central room could be a maze or puzzle of sorts on its own, helping to prevent the user from progressing to areas too soon or making the game more fun/challenging overall.
 However, there would probably be fewer enemies to help keep the game simpler and easier for users who are just starting the game (and do not yet have eggs to throw at the enemies).